flipperdevices/flipperzero-firmware/README.md

 Contributions to enhance the game or fix bugs are welcome.
 Please feel free to fork this repository, make changes, and create a pull request.

 ## License
-This project is licensed under [LICENSE].
-Please see the `LICENSE` file for more details.
+This project is licensed under MIT License.
+Please click [here](LICENSE) for more details.

 Enjoy the game on your Flipper Zero!